Edventures with Kids

 The Cat in the Hat's Learning Library

-This is one of our favorite nonfiction series; these books introduce kids to real-life topics and facts.
+Cat in the Hat Learning Library is a wonderful nonfiction series; these books introduce your kids to real-life topics and facts.
 Children love to learn about animals, nature, weather, holidays and so much more with The Cat, Thing 1 & Thing 2, Sally and Dick.

 Parents and teachers love these books for a number of reasons:

-• Children can grow with the books - younger kids enjoy the illustrations while older kids appreciate learning some of the details about the topic
+• Children can grow with the books – younger children enjoy the illustrations while older kids appreciate learning some of the details about the topic

 • The books do a wonderful job of introducing a variety of science topics to children in a very appealing way.

-I would highly recommend adding a few to your home library!
+I would highly recommend adding a few to your home or classroom library!

-Another wonderful way to introduce your kids to The Cat is by watching the PBS series The Cat in the Hat Knows a Lot about That!
-This learning series introduces many of the topics covered in the Learning Library book series.
-Kids can learn about animals, nature, science and more in these half-hour episodes.
+Another way to introduce your kids to The Cat in the Hat is by watching the PBS series Cat in the Hat Knows a Lot about That.
+This learning series introduces many of the topics covered in the Learning Library books.
+Your kids will enjoy exploring topics about animals, nature, science and more in these half-hour episodes.

 Looking for fun ways to connect Dr. Seuss books and activities?
 Here are a few outstanding resources that can be used at home or in the classroom: